(Updated April 13, 2020)

 In today’s blog post, we will list resources for K-12, universities, and general interest—plus links to the free material available from CAST.

 General and Universities

 Most universities are creating information useful for their communities—for example, Nebraska, North Carolina A&T, University of Florida, and Cornell.
 We have provided a few extra useful resources below:

 CAST is investigating ways to provide study guides for the publications it will release during the next months.
-In the meantime, check out our current free resources below:
+View our first study guide and other free CAST resources below:

 Check our blog for regular updates and a list of resources (from CAST and its members) regarding education in this time of online connections.
 CAST also is communicating through its social media outlets and its regular Friday Notes newsletter.